dadoonet/elasticsearch-river-rabbitmq/README.md

 You can set `heartbeat` option to define heartbeat to RabbitMQ river even if no more messages are intended to be consumed (default to `30m`).

+By default, when exception happens while executing bulk, failing messages are marked as rejected.
+You can ignore errors and ack messages in any case setting `nack_errors` to `false`.

 Scripting
 ---------